brechmos-stsci/jwst_lib.models/doc/source/devel/new_model.rst

 In the case of our example, it would be nice to have a function that, given the name of a bit field, would return a new array that is `True` wherever that bit field is true in the main mask array.
-Since the order and content of the bit fields are defined in the `field_def` table, the function should use it in order to do this work::
+Since the order and content of the bit fields are defined in the `dq_def` table, the function should use it in order to do this work::

     def get_mask_for_field(self, name):